-- 1.1 It is recognised that a student may experience temporary personal difficulties outside of their control which may have a detrimental effect on their ability to study for and/or complete an assessment by the set deadline.
-Such situations are referred to as "extenuating circumstances" (ECs). - 1.2 These Regulations are designed to ensure that, as far as possible, no student subject to ECs is unfairly disadvantaged whilst maintaining the academic standards of the University.
-The Regulations specify the core principles relating to ECs (§2), a definition of "extenuating circumstances" (§§3 and 5), potential remedial outcomes for students experiencing ECs (§6) and the procedural framework within which ECs are managed (§§4 and 7). - 1.3 These Regulations apply to Undergraduate and Post-Graduate Taught summative assessment. - 1.4 The Regulations do not cover ongoing medical conditions/disabilities (including learning disabilities or mental health conditions) for which the student is already receiving formally approved adjustments unless there is an exacerbation of the condition/disability or an indication that the approved adjustments are no longer sufficient or have not been provided. - 1.5 The Regulations are consistent with the precepts and expectations contained in the Quality Assurance Agency's (QAA) Chapter B6 Assessment of Students and the Recognition of Prior Learning of the UK Quality Code for Higher Education (2013) and the recommendations and guidance contained in the Academic Registrars' Council's (ARC) A Reference Document on Academic Appeals and Extenuating Circumstances for University Practitioners (2011).
+- 1.2 These Regulations are designed to ensure that, as far as possible, no student subject to ECs is unfairly disadvantaged whilst maintaining the academic standards of the University.
+The Regulations specify the core principles relating to ECs (§2), a definition of "extenuating circumstances" (§§3 and 5), potential remedial outcomes for students experiencing ECs (§7) and the procedural framework within which ECs are managed (§§4 and 8). - 1.3 These Regulations apply to Undergraduate and Post-Graduate Taught summative assessment. - 1.4 The Regulations do not cover ongoing medical conditions/disabilities (including learning disabilities or mental health conditions) for which the student is already receiving formally approved adjustments unless there is an exacerbation of the condition/disability or an indication that the approved adjustments are no longer sufficient or have not been provided. - 1.5 The Regulations are consistent with the precepts and expectations contained in the Quality Assurance Agency's (QAA) Chapter B6 Assessment of Students and the Recognition of Prior Learning of the UK Quality Code for Higher Education (2013) and the recommendations and guidance contained in the Academic Registrars' Council's (ARC) A Reference Document on Academic Appeals and Extenuating Circumstances for University Practitioners (2011).